-John Houston the fourth child of John Houston the emi grant, was born in Ireland in 1726.
+John Houston the fourth child of John Houston the emigrant, was born in Ireland in 1726.
 He married Sarah Todd.
 They had nine children:

-- (1) James Houston.
+(1) James Houston.

-- (2) John Houston, Fourth.
+(2) John Houston, Fourth.

-- (3) Samuel Houston (Rev.)
+(3) Samuel Houston (Rev.)

-- (4) William Houston.
+(4) William Houston.(5) Robert Houston.

-- (5) Robert Houston.

-- (6) Matthew Houston.
+(6) Matthew Houston.

-- (7) Alice Houston.
+7) Alice Houston.

-- (8) Margaret Houston.
+(8) Margaret Houston.

-- (9) Esther Houston.
+(9) Esther Houston.

-The descendants of this John Houston, fourth child of John Houston, the emigrant, have been identified very closely with Tennessee history since the days of the ill fated state of Franklin whose constitution Rev. Samuel Houston, third son of above John, assisted in framing.
+The descendants of this John Houston, fourth child of John Houston, the emigrant, have been identified very closely with Tennessee history since the days of the ill-fated state of Franklin whose constitution Rev. Samuel Houston, third son of above John, assisted in framing.
 Rev. Samuel Rutherford, son of Rev. Samuel Houston, was the compiler of "Biographical Accounts of the Houston Family accompanied by a Genealogical Table", published in Cincinnati 1882.

 Three daughters of John Houston and Sarah Todd married in Tennessee and their descendants have played a prominent part in the church history of the of the state.
-Alice Houston, seventh child of John and Sarah (Todd) Houston married William Stephenson of Jonesboro, Tennessee.
-Their third child, Elizabeth Stephenson, married her first cousin.
-John McEwen, and through the marriage of (heir fifth child, Elizabeth McEwen who married William T. Mason, is descended the Mason family of Memphis, Tennessee.
-Carrington Mason, second son of William T. Mason and Elizabeth (McEwen) Mason, married Maria Boddie and to them were born seven children: Elleston, Carrington, Lunsford Yandell, Yandell, Maria B., Alfred D., and ElizabethMcEwenMason.
-Lunsford Y. Mason, third child above, married Sarah Sale, their elder son, Lunsford Y. Mason, junior, graduated from Annapolis and is now in the U. S. Navy.
-They have another son also: William Cornelius Mason.
-Maria B. Mason above, married Stanford of U. S. Navy and has two children: Eliza Stan ford Sackett and Carrington Stanford.
+Alice Houston, seventh child of John and Sarah (Todd) Houston married William Stephenson of Jonesboro, Tenoessee.
+Their third child, Elizabeth Stephenson, married her first cousin, John McEwen, and through the marriage of their fifth child, Elizabeth McEwen who married William T. Mason, is descended the Mason family of Memphis, Tennesse.
+Carrington Mason, second son of William T. Mason and Elizabeth (McEwen) Mason, married Maria Boddie and to them were born seven children: Elleston, Carrington, Lunsford Yandell, Yandell, Maria B., Alfred D., and Elizabeth McEwen Mason.
+Lunsford Y. Mason, third child above, married Sarah Sale: their elder son, Lunsford Y. Mason, junior, graduated from Annapolis and is now in the U.S. Navy.
+They have another son also: William ford Sackett and Carrington Stanford.
 Alfred D. Mason, sixth child above, married Mary E. Walker and has two children: Alfred D. Mason, junior, and Carrington Mason.
 Elizabeth McEwen Mason last child of Carrington Mason and Maria (Boddie) Mason, married Dr. Henry Lloyd and has three children: Henry Lloyd, junior, Carrington Lloyd and Elizabeth Lloyd.

-Margaret Houston, eighth child of John Houston and Sarah Todd married Alexander McEwen who died at Jonesboro, Tennessee, and at advanced age she married Rev. Samuel Doak, senior, the venerated; Founder of Higher Education in the State of Tennessee.
+Margaret Houston, eighth child of John Houston and Sarah Todd married Alexander McEwen who died at Jonesboro, Tennessee, and at advanced age she married Rev. Samuel Doak, senior, the venerated Founder of Higher Education in the State of Tennessee.
+Margart Houston by her first marriage had five children: John McEwen, Ebenezer McEwen, Alexander McEwen, Robert Houston McEwen and Sarah McEwen.
+Robert Houston McEwen.

-Margaret Houston by her first marriage had five children: John McEwen, Ebenezer McEwen, Alexander McEwen, Robert Houston McEwen and Sarah McEwen, Robert Houston McEwen, fourth child, married Henrietta Kennedy and became a pillar in the Presbyterian Church in Nashville, Tennessee.
-Through the marriage of their fifth child, to Judge John T. Jones of Helena, Arkansas, was descended that two eminent physicians of Memphis, Dr. Kennedy and Dr. Heber Jones, and their brothers, Thomas Jones, late of Memphis, and Pawl Jones.
-Attorney of New York City.
+fourth child, married Henrietta Kennedy and became a pillar in the Presbyterian Church in Nashville, Tennessee.
+Through the marriage of their fifth child, to Judge John T. Jones of Helena, Arkansas, was descended that two eminent physicians of Memphis, Dr. Kennedy and Dr. Heber Jones, and their brothers, Thomas Jones, late of Memphis, and Paul Jones, Attorney of New York City.